DVDsick/rust_project/README.md

 - **Telegram Limitations**: Telegram messages are **not end-to-end encrypted**.
 Passwords sent via this bot travel through Telegram's servers and may be visible to Telegram and the devices involved.
 - **Intended Use**: This bot is a convenience tool.
 For maximum security, consider using an offline password generator or a dedicated password manager.
 - **Rate Limiting**: The bot implements per-chat rate limiting to prevent abuse and excessive requests.

+## ⚠️ Responsible Use Warning

+**This tool is designed as a DEFENSIVE cybersecurity tool for legitimate purposes only.**

+### ✅ Legitimate Uses:
+- Generating strong passwords for personal accounts
+- Educational purposes in cybersecurity courses
+- Security research and testing (with proper authorization)
+- Password recovery and management assistance

+### ❌ Prohibited Uses:
+- **DO NOT use this bot for offensive purposes** (hacking, unauthorized access, credential stuffing, etc.)
+- **DO NOT use to generate passwords for unauthorized account access**
+- **DO NOT use to bypass security measures or authentication systems**
+- **DO NOT use in any illegal activity or violation of computer fraud laws**
+- **DO NOT distribute or weaponize this tool for malicious purposes**

+### Legal Notice:
+Users are solely responsible for their use of this tool.
+Unauthorized access to computer systems is illegal under the Computer Fraud and Abuse Act (CFAA) in the USA and equivalent laws worldwide.
+The developers of this bot are not liable for any misuse or illegal activities conducted with this tool.

+**Use this tool responsibly and ethically.
+All users agree to use this tool only for lawful and authorized purposes.**

 ## Deployment Options